 About Our Team

-Her daughters have grown up with trips to the woods, camping holidays, hunting for mini beasts and plenty of mud.
-She is now enjoying the delights of grandparenthood whilst sharing her enthusiasm for learning through nature with people of all ages.
+Now enjoying the delights of grandparenthood she shares her enthusiasm for learning through and caring for nature with people of all ages.

-Prior to setting up Where The Fruit Is, Sarah was part of the Oxfordshire Forest School Service and the Oxfordshire Early Years Team.
-Latterly she was a Programme Tutor and lead Forest School Trainer at Hill End Centre.
+Prior to setting up Where The Fruit Is, Sarah was lead trainer for Oxfordshire Forest School Service, as part of the Oxfordshire Early Years Team and a programme tutor at Hill End Centre.
 Sarah has supported many settings to bring the transformative, holistic approach of Forest School to their learners.

-Her voluntary work with teenagers in church youth groups over the last thirty years, coupled with her experience of leading long term Forest School programmes with young people on the Autism Spectrum, convinced her that nature connection and a sense of belonging are needed to stem the tide of isolation, self harm, and hopelessness affecting a rising number of teenagers.
+Her voluntary work with teenagers in church youth groups over many years, coupled with her experience of leading long term Forest School programmes with young autistic people, convinced her that nature connection, a sense of belonging and agency, are needed more than ever.

 Vaughn is often to be seen running or walking on the Berkshire Downs with his canine sidekicks, Neville and Jumble.